StoneyJackson/dip/README.md

 * .dip/hooks/pull/

 All the executable scripts (called hooks) in an operation's directory is ran for each branch that needs that operation performed.
-They are ran in lexicographical order.
-By default, there is only one such script, `4_main.bash`.
+By default, there is only one such script, e.g., `4_clone.bash`.
 This script is the one that actually performs the operation.

-This framework makes it easy to customize each operation.
-To update an operation, simply add an executable script to that operation's hooks directory.
+To extend an operation's behavior, simply add an executable script to that operation's hooks directory.
-The order that your hook will be executed is determined by its name.

 Here are some other important facts about hooks:

 * Each hook in an operation directory is ran in lexicographical order to perform the operation.